 Drink and think with stylish Surface Straws

-Surface Straws are a set of reusable glass drinking straws in beautiful sculptural form, designed to encourage more sustainable behavior.
+Surface Straws are a set of reusable glass drinking straws in beautiful sculptural form, designed to encourage more sustainable behavior and reduce plastic waste.

 Considering this issue, Layer Design in conjunction with Surface Magazine, conceived Surface Straws.
 A stylish set of reusable glass drinking straws.